ballerina-platform/module-ballerinax-salesforce/sfdc37/Package.md

-# Salesforce Connector
+# Salesforce Endpoint

 ## Salesforce
 Salesforce is the world’s #1 CRM platform that employees can access entirely over the Internet (https://www.salesforce.com)

-The Salesforce connector which is implemented in ballerina allows you to access the Salesforce REST API.
-SalesforceConnector covers the basic functionalities as well as the high level functionalities of the REST API. (https://developer.salesforce.com/page/REST_API)
+The Salesforce endpoint which is implemented in ballerina allows you to access the Salesforce REST API.
+Salesforce Endpoint covers the basic functionality as well as the high level functionality of the REST API. (https://developer.salesforce.com/page/REST_API)

 Ballerina is a strong and flexible language.
 Also it is JSON friendly.
 It provides an integration tool which can be used to integrate the Salesforce API with other endpoints.
-It is easy to write programs for the Salesforce API by having a connector for Salesforce.
-Therefor the Salesforce connector allows you to access the Salesforce REST API through Ballerina easily.
+It is easy to write programs for the Salesforce API by having an endpoint for Salesforce.
+Therefor it allows you to access the Salesforce REST API through Ballerina easily.

-Salesforce connector actions are being invoked by a ballerina main function.
-The following section provides you the details on how to use Ballerina Salesforce connector.
+Salesforce endpoint actions are being invoked by a ballerina main function.
+The following section provides you the details on how to use Ballerina Salesforce endpoint.

 ![alt text](resources/salesforce.png)